MarioRicalde/SCSS.tmbundle/README.markdown

 # New Feature: XHTML to SCSS Converter
 You can see the new feature in action in [this screencast](http://screenr.com/TZ0).
 Sorry for my engrish..
 I need to practice more heh.

+Notes about this feature:

+Yo shouldn't use this feature to convert the whole XHTML to SCSS.
+It is meant to selectively copy and paste your XHTML to SCSS Document.
+In the Screencast I did a complete layout parse for the sake of demonstration.
+However this is a bad practice since it generates unnecessary nesting and of course bloat.

 ## Preview

 ####Kuroir's Theme